 HELWINGIACEAE Decaisne Back to Aquifoliales

-(Plant deciduous); flavones, chlorogenic acid, unidentified iridoids +; septate fibres with minutely bordered pits; silica grains +; pericyclic fibres 0; petiole also with two small inverted adaxial bundles; cuticle wax crystalloids 0; lamina vernation supervolute-curved; plant dioecious; inflorescence fasciculate; P +, uniseriate, 3-5, valvate (± imbricate), apex ± incurved; nectary stomatiferous, on top of G; staminate flowers: stamens alternating with P; pollen with diffuse endoapertures; pistillode 0; carpellate flowers: staminodes 0; G [(2-)4], alternating with P, stigma dry; ovule apotropous, parietal tissue 0, suprachalazal tissue very long, narrow; embryo sac with rich cytoplasm; testa multiplicative, to 20 cells across, most collapsed endosperm weakly ruminate; n = 19.
+(Plant deciduous); flavones, chlorogenic acid, unidentified iridoids +; septate fibres with minutely bordered pits; silica grains +; pericyclic fibres 0; petiole also with two small inverted adaxial bundles; cuticle wax crystalloids 0; lamina vernation supervolute-curved; plant dioecious; inflorescence fasciculate; P +, uniseriate [?= corolla], 3-5, valvate-imbricate, apex ± incurved; nectary stomatiferous, on top of G; staminate flowers: stamens alternating with P, filaments short; pollen spinulate, with diffuse endoapertures; pistillode 0; carpellate flowers: staminodes 0; G [(2-)4], alternating with P, stigma dry; ovule apotropous, endothelium weakly developed; testa multiplicative, to 20 cells across, most collapsed; endosperm weakly ruminate; n = 19.

 1/3.
 Himalayas to Japan (map: from Hara 1972).
 [Photo - Fruit.]

 Chemistry, Morphology, etc. The fasciculate inflorescence is clearly cymose (Weber 2004c; pers. obs.).
 Helwingiaceae have a single perianth whorl, and probably lack a calyx (e.g. Takhtajan 1997); in this interpretation, stamens and corolla alternate, as is almost universal in the euasterids.
 Eichler (1878) noted that there was a little rim outside the perianth members in carpellate flowers, suggesting that they were indeed petals.
 If the corolla is absent (Tobe 2013, tentative suggestion; esp.
-Ao & Tobe 2015), the stamens would be antepetalous, very odd for an euasterid, and the carpels are also antepetalous, a little odd if the stamens are antepetalous.
-Furthermore, Ao and Tobe (2015) draw the flower of both genera with the odd sepal abaxil, unusual for a broad-leaved angiosperm; nothing is said about either stamen position or floral orientation.
-The ovule is described as "epitropous dorsal at maturity" (Ao & Tobe 2015: p.
+Ao & Tobe 2015), the stamens would be antepetalous, very odd for an euasterid, as would the carpels, a little odd if the stamens are antepetalous.
+Furthermore, Ao and Tobe (2015) drew boh staminate and carpellate flowers with the odd sepal abaxial, unusual for a broad-leaved angiosperm; nothing was said about either stamen position or floral orientation (see also above).
+The ovule is described as "anatropous and epitropous dorsal at maturity" (Ao & Tobe 2015: p.
 169).
 The ventral carpel bundles are central.